Azure Command-Line Interface (CLI)

-The Azure CLI is Microsoft's cross-platform command-line experience for managing Azure resources.
-You can use it in your browser with Azure Cloud Shell, or install it on macOS, Linux, or Windows and run it from the command line.
+The Azure command-line interface (CLI) is Microsoft's cross-platform command-line experience for managing Azure resources.
+Use it in your browser with Azure Cloud Shell, or install it on macOS, Linux, or Windows and run it from the command line.

-The Azure CLI is simple to get started with, and best used for building automation scripts that work against the Azure Resource Manager.
+The Azure CLI is easy to get started with, and best used for building automation scripts that work with the Azure Resource Manager.
 Using the Azure CLI, you can create VMs within Azure as easily as typing the following command:

 az vm create -n MyLinuxVM -g MyResourceGroup --image UbuntuLTS